 The Spanish Major

-Two Senior Seminars (4 credits) are offered every year in our program.
-Majors must take one of these in their final year.
-The Senior Seminar changes every semester, usually alternating a Peninsular topic with a Latin American one, an early modern with a contemporary.
-Check the catalog to find out what these will be for each academic year.
+Two Senior Seminars (4 credits each) are offered every year in our program.
+Majors must take one of these; they may choose to do more than one.
+Although majors typically take the Senior Seminar in the final year, some opt to take the Senior Seminar earlier.
+The Senior Seminar changes every semester, usually alternating a Peninsular topic with a Latin American topic, an early modern topic with a contemporary topic.
+Check Courses of Study and/or our internal Department course roster to find out what these will be for each academic year.
+Here are some of the courses that Spanish majors may choose as electives:

 Students can obtain a minor by taking five courses (15 credits) with a grade of B- or higher.
 One of these must be an advanced language course, and another must be a Perspectives course.
 The other three are elective courses, of which one must be taken in Romance Studies.
-At least two of these five courses should be taken at Cornell.
+At least three of these five courses for the minor should be taken at Cornell.
+Students may apply up to two courses from abroad toward a Spanish minor.
+Students interested in pursuing a Spanish minor should make an appointment to meet with the Director of Undergraduate Studies, Cary Howie, during his weekly office hours.

 The Spanish Minor: